kayamaraja/NTE_AUTOFISH/README.md

 # NTE_AUTOFISH
 ENG:
+1. Install AUTOFISH folder
-1. Install python with PATH access
+2. Install python with PATH access
-2. Open start.bat
+3. Open start.bat and enjoy

 Dont move window around!
 Script worked in a certain area of your monitor